A STUDIO APPROACH TO MATERIALS MAKING

 ChristienMeindertsma Wood dust Flaxwood

-'I AM INTERESTED IN EVERY PHASE THAT A MATERIAL TRAVELS THROUGH.
-HOW IT GROWS, WHERE ITS PARTICLES COME FROM, WHAT IT WILL BECOME IN ITS NEXT LIFE.
-BY RECONSIDERING HISTORICAL PRODUCTION METHODS WE CAN IMAGINE NEW VOCABULARIES AND FUTURES FOR A MATERIAL.'
+"I AM INTERESTED IN EVERY PHASE THAT A MATERIAL TRAVELS THROUGH.
+HOW IT GROWS, WHERE ITS PARTICLES COME FROM, WHAT IT WILL BECOME IN ITS NEXT LIFE."

 Christien Meindertsma is the designer behind Flaxwood.
 Meindertsma’s creative practice focuses on the life cycles of products and raw materials, tackling themes of local production and underexplored resources.
 Through investigation, experimentation and careful documentation, she suggests sustainable alternatives to the harmful systems of mass production that have become increasingly hidden in modern-day capitalism.
 In encouraging a deeper understanding of the materials and products that surround us, she also challenges industry to think differently.
 Chirstien’s work is in the collections of MoMA, the V&A, and the Vitra Design Museum.
 Over the years, she has won numerous Dutch Design Awards, as well as creating the award for the prestigious Earthshot Prize.